Master of Social Work (MSW)

 Macro field assignments may include development/implementation of needs assessment methodologies, identification of strategies and outcome measures, participation in grant preparation, design and/or implementation of programs and service delivery systems, involvement in program evaluation, work with client groups for the purpose of organizing and policy change, and evaluation of intervention outcomes.

-Macro social workers work in a wide variety of positions, including:
+Macro social workers work in a variety of positions, including:

 • Program developers and directors